rabstolaf/bwsys/01_installing-ubuntu.md

 Before you start this training, make sure to have an image (ISO) of **Ubuntu 18.04 Server** downloaded and **VirtualBox** installed on your machine (see README).

+Also, note that depending on how VirtualBox is configured on your computer, sometimes your mouse can become locked into your virtual machine, and you won't be able to move the mouse outside of it.
+Press the right <kbd>Ctrl</kbd> button to release the mouse if this happens and you need to use a program outside of the virtual machine.

 ## 1. Create a Virtual Machine (VM)

 * Open VirtualBox and click on *New* to create a new VM